65 Ways to Be a Better Spouse After 40, According to Experts

 Keep dating each other.

-Keep date night alive now and you won’t find your relationship struggling a few years down the line.
-“Just because you have been married for a few decades doesn’t mean the romance has to be gone.
-How about a nice dinner, a concert, or a picnic together?” suggests Gudelsky.
-“Anything outside the home where you have to make an effort to look nice for each other will work.”
+Keep date night alive now, and you won't find your relationship struggling a few years down the line.
+"Just because you have been married for a few decades doesn't mean the romance has to be gone," says Gudelsky, who recommends a nice homemade dinner or picnic.

-While having common interests can certainly facilitate spousal bonding, having some activities that your partner doesn’t partake in with you can actually increase your enjoyment of your relationship.
+While having common interests can certainly facilitate spousal bonding, having some activities that your partner doesn't partake in can actually increase the enjoyment you get from your relationship.

 Make your preferences in the bedroom known.

-Even if you’ve been with your spouse for some time, your preferences in the bedroom are prone to change, and it’s important that you make those new needs known when they arise.
-“Get more comfortable asking for [your] sexual needs and wants to be fulfilled,” says Gudelsky.
-So, if you want to keep your marriage fresh over 40, don’t keep those evolving desires to yourself!
+Even if you've been with your spouse for decades, your preferences in the bedroom are prone to change, and it's important that you make those new needs known when they arise.
+"Get more comfortable asking for [your] sexual needs and wants to be fulfilled," Gudelsky says.
+If you want to keep your marriage fresh over 40, don't keep those evolving desires to yourself!